Research Lunches at ESPID 2017:

 - There is no need to register for these sessions.
 If the room is full you may need to choose to attend a different session.

-- Please scan the QR code (by using the ESPID 2017 Mobile App on your smartphone or tablet) which is placed at the entrance to the hall of each lunch session, prior to entering the session.
+- Please scan the QR code (by using the QR Reader in the ESPID 2017 Mobile App on your smartphone or tablet) which is placed at the entrance to the hall of each lunch session, prior to entering the session.
 This will allow us to record who has attended the session, and provide the session coordinator with their details following the Meeting.

 Application is now closed!